EconLearn

 Trade Deficit vs Trade Surplus

 Trade Deficit and Trade Surplus are two International Trade & Finance concepts in AP Economics that students often mix up.
-In short: trade deficit is a trade deficit occurs when a country's imports exceed its exports, making net exports negative.
-Meanwhile, trade surplus is a trade surplus occurs when a country's exports exceed its imports, making net exports positive.
+A trade deficit occurs when a country's imports exceed its exports, making net exports negative.
+A trade surplus occurs when a country's exports exceed its imports, making net exports positive.
 Here is how they compare side by side.

 Trade Deficit